gyuho/learn/doc/etcd_raft_algorithm/README.md

 >
 > [*Linearizability*](https://en.wikipedia.org/wiki/Linearizability)
 > *by Wikipedia*
->
->

 > Linearizability provides **the illusion that each operation applied by
-> concurrent processes takes effect instantaneously** at some point between
+> concurrent processes takes effect instantaneously at some point between
-> its invocation and its response, implying that the meaning of a concurrent
+> its invocation and its response**, implying that the meaning of a concurrent
 > object's operations can be given by pre- and post-conditions.
 >
 > [*Linearizability: A Correct Condition for Concurrent
 > Objects*](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf)

 In other words, once an operation finishes, every other machine in the cluster must see it.
-And while operations are concurrent in distributed system, every single machine sees every single operation in the same linear order.
+While operations are concurrent in distributed system, every machine sees every single operation in the **same linear order**.
 Think of *linearizability* as *atomic consistency* with an atomic operation where a set of operations occur atomically with respect to other parts of the system.